ajstamm/blinks_public/perennial_garden/README.md

 # Perennial Garden

-This game was conceived and created during Global Game Jam 2021.
+The precursor of this game was conceived and created during Global Game Jam 2021.
 It is more simulation than game.

 This game runs on a series of blinks.
 To install it, you need blank blink to load it onto.
 To learn more about the Blinks game platform, click [here](https://move38.com/).
 If you do not own any blinks, you can run this game using Blinks' online simulator [here](https://move38.github.io/Blinks-Simulator/).